lgs001elite/lgs001elite.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third-year Ph.D. candidate at VU Amsterdam.
+I am a final-year Ph.D. candidate at VU Amsterdam.
 I am in the group of <a href="https://www.vuhpdc.net/people/" target="_blank">HPDC</a>, supervised by <a href="https://www.vuhpdc.net/henri-bal/" target="_blank">Prof. Henri Bal</a> and <a href="https://linwang.info/" target="_blank">Prof. Lin Wang</a>.
 Before that, I received my Master's degree from Tianjin University in 2019 and earned my Bachelor's degree from Tianjin University of Technology and Education in 2015.
-My research is about the communication on batteryless iot devices.
+My research is about communication on batteryless IoT devices.
 I am trying to build a more sustainable world.
+Currently, I am in the job market.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.